ingernet/Flask-AppBuilder/docs/rest_api.rst

     $ -H "Content-Type: application/json" -H "Authorization: Bearer $TOKEN" {"id":1,"result":{"address":null,"birthday":null,"contact_group":1,"gender":1,"name":"C1","personal_celphone":null,"personal_phone":null,"tags":[1,2]}}

-You can add a contact without any tags, if you want to enforce `tags` as a required field use the info dict from SQLAlchemy::
+You can add a contact without any tags, but if you want to enforce `tags` as a required field, use the info dict from SQLAlchemy::

     class Contact(Model):